hannesdatta/thesis-guide-deprec/docs/content/topic.md

 # Finding or refining a topic, and carving out your contribution

-##  Stage 1

-* Find ideas...
+## Find ideas...

+THe first and foremost importance is [...].

 * In academic journals, in practitioner journals, at [**MSI**](http://msi.org/), on the Internet (e.g., McKinsey, Accenture), the news, conversations, talk to managers, own experience, stuff mentioned in this presentation

-* Talk to others about your ideas (“Do you find it interesting?”)
+## Talk to others about your ideas (“Do you find it interesting?”)

+Blabla

+[...]

 * Start writing ideas down
      * writing is not a linear process, first draft doesn’t have to be perfect!!!
 * Realize that your ideas will continue to change (even after data collection)… and that’s good!